googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 1. From the top-right corner of the console, click the **Activate Google Cloud Shell** button: ![cloud shell](../../../../images/cloud-shell.png)
 1. A Cloud Shell session opens inside a frame at the bottom of the console.
 Use this shell to run `gcloud` and `kubectl` commands.
 1. Set a compute zone in your geographical region with the following command.
-The compute zone will be something like `us-west1-a`.
-A full list can be found [here][zones].
+An example compute zone is `us-west1-a`.
+A full list can be found at [Available regions and zones][zones].
    ```bash
    gcloud config set compute/zone [COMPUTE_ZONE]
    ```